Amish way of life: Family and personal life

-Having children, raising them, and socialization with neighbors and relatives are important functions of family in the Amish culture.
+Bearing children, raising children, and socializing with neighbors and relatives are important family functions in the Amish culture.
 Amish believe large families are a blessing from God.

 The family has authority over the individual throughout life.
-A church district is measured by the number of families (households), rather than by the number of baptized persons.
+A church district is measured by the number of families (households) rather than the number of baptized persons.
 Families take turns hosting the biweekly preaching service.
-Parents accountable to the Lord for the spiritual welfare of their children.
+Parents are accountable to the Lord for the spiritual welfare of their children.

-Women have different chores from men, and chores within the home normally divided by gender.
+Chores within the home are typically divided by gender.
 Formal education ends after eighth grade, following which children are trained for their adult tasks.
-Boys work with the father in the fields, in the barn, and around the buildings; girls work inside the home and garden, alongside the mother.
+Boys work with their fathers in the fields, barn, and around the buildings; girls work inside the home and garden alongside their mothers.

 Youth and courtship

 Rumspringa (Pennsylvania German lit. "jumping around") is the period of adolescence that begins the time of serious courtship.
 A certain amount of misbehavior is expected, but it is neither encouraged nor overlooked.
 At the end of this period, Amish young adults are baptized into the church and usually marry, with marriage permitted only among church members.
-A small percentage of the young people choose not to join the church, deciding to live the rest of their lives in wider society and marry someone outside the community.
+A small percentage of young people choose not to join the church, deciding to live the rest of their lives in broader society and marry someone outside the community.

 The age for courting begins at sixteen (in some communities, the girl could be as young as fourteen).
-The most common event for boy-girl association is the fortnightly Sunday evening sing; however, the youth use sewing bees, frolics, and weddings for other opportunities.
-The sing is often in the same house or barn as the Sunday morning service.
-Teens may arrive from several close-by districts, thus providing socialization on a wider scale than from a single church.
+The most common event for boy-girl association is the fortnightly Sunday evening "sing"; however, the youth use sewing bees, frolics, and weddings for other opportunities.
+The "sing" is often in the same house or barn as the Sunday morning service.
+Teens may arrive from several nearby districts, thus providing socialization on a broader scale than from a single church.

-At the sing, boys are on one side of a long table, the girls on the other side.
-Each person is able to announce his or her choice of a hymn, and only the faster ones are chosen.
+At the "sing", boys are on one side of a long table and girls on the other.
+Each person is able to announce their choice of a hymn, and only the faster ones are chosen.
 A conversation takes place between songs.
-The formal end of the sing is at about ten o'clock, after which there is talking, joking, and visiting.
+The formal end of the "sing" is at about ten o'clock, after which there is talking, joking, and visiting.
 The boys who do not have a girlfriend may pair up with a Maidel (girl).
 Following this, the boy takes the girl home in his open-topped courting buggy.

-Marrying a first cousin is not allowed among the Amish, but second-cousin relationships are allowed.
-Marriage to a "Schwartz" cousin (the first cousin once removed) is not permitted in Lancaster County.
+Cousin marriage between first-cousins is prohibited among the Amish, but second-cousin relationships are permitted.
+Marriage to a "Schwartz" cousin, the first cousin, once removed, is not permitted in Lancaster County, Pennsylvania, the oldest and largest Amish settlement.